Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Introduction

-Despite the many possibilities which can be explored (we just mention one of them in the Appendix), in this work we mainly set the stage for future FEM studies by treating a specific problem: the Laplace-Beltrami eigenvalue problem on CDT simplicial manifolds.
-In particular, after a presentation of the basics of the FEM formalism, we will examine the behavior of both methods in some test cases, and compare new FEM results with the earlier results of spectral analysis on dual graphs presented in~\cite{lbstruct,lbrunning} and reviewed in~\cite{lbpos19}.
+Despite the many possibilities which can be explored (we just mention one of them in Appendix~\ref{sec:curvobs}), in this work we mainly set the stage for future FEM studies by treating a specific problem: the Laplace-Beltrami eigenvalue problem on CDT simplicial manifolds.
+In particular, after a presentation of the basics of the FEM formalism, we examine its behavior in some test cases, and also compare new FEM results with the earlier results of spectral analysis on dual graphs presented in~\cite{lbstruct,lbrunning} and reviewed in~\cite{lbpos19}.
+What we find, besides the expected convergence behavior of the FEM results to the spectrum of the Laplace-Beltrami (LB) operator on the simplicial manifold, is a disagreement with the dual graph method from a quantitative point of view: we try to explain the reason why this happens in Section~\ref{subsec:supr} by studying a highly pathological situation, in which the dual graph method fails to detect even some qualitative large-scale features of the manifold.
+This motivates us to take again in careful consideration the results obtained via dual graph methods found in literature, starting from the spectral ones.

-The structure of the paper is the following.\\ In Section~\ref{sec:LBspectrum_geom} we review some general, representation independent, concept about the spectrum of the Laplace-Beltrami operator and its relation with geometrical properties of manifolds; in Section~\ref{subsec:lap_dg} we also explicitly show how the Laplace matrix of a dual graph approximates the Laplace-Beltrami operator of a simplicial manifold, which will be useful later.\\ The Finite Element Method formalism is introduced in Section~\ref{sec:femintro}, with a specific focus on its application in the solution of the Laplace-Beltrami eigenvalue problem on simplicial manifolds.\\ In Section~\ref{sec:examples} we compare the spectra of dual graph and FEM representations on some test geometries, showing the convergence of the latter to the true spectrum of the operator, and addressing the reasons why the first fail in representing it faithfully.\\ Numerical results are shown in Section~\ref{sec:numres} where we compare the FEM results with the earlier ones obtained by using the dual graph representation.\\ Finally, in Section~\ref{sec:conclusions} we conclude by giving some remarks about the dual graph and the FEM formalism, and discussing future perspectives.\\
+The structure of the paper is the following.\\ In Section~\ref{sec:LBspectrum_geom} we review some general, representation independent, concept about the spectrum of the Laplace-Beltrami operator and its relation with geometrical properties of manifolds; in Section~\ref{subsec:lap_dg} we also explicitly show how the Laplace matrix of a dual graph approximates the Laplace-Beltrami operator of a simplicial manifold, since it proves helpful in discussing some specific features of the dual graph representation.\\ The Finite Element Method formalism is briefly introduced in Section~\ref{sec:femintro}, leaving a detailed description of its application to the solution of the Laplace-Beltrami eigenvalue problem on simplicial manifolds to Appendix~\ref{sec:details}. \\ In Section~\ref{sec:examples} we consider some test geometries, for which we compare the spectra of dual graph and FEM representations, showing the convergence of the latter to the spectrum of the LB differential operator, and addressing the reasons why the first, instead, exhibits noticeable discrepancies.\\ Numerical results are shown in Section~\ref{sec:numres} where we compare the FEM results with the earlier ones obtained by using the dual graph representation.\\ Finally, in Section~\ref{sec:conclusions} we conclude by give some remarks about the dual graph and the FEM formalism, and discussing future perspectives.